mikhaillav/gm0/source/docs/awards/award-types.rst

    Officially the semi-finalists from a team are chosen by a coach.
 But it's not forbidden to make a voting in a team to choose the best candidates.

    The coach/dean's submittor is required to fill the form on firstinspires.org in dashboard where essays and some personal information about the students are attached.
 Every year FIRST sets a deadline till which you can nominate candidates.
-You can find nominative instruction and more information here: https://info.firstinspires.org/hubfs/web/program/ftc/deans-list-nomination-guide.pdf
+You can find nominative instruction and more information `here <https://info.firstinspires.org/hubfs/web/program/ftc/deans-list-nomination-guide.pdf>`_:highlight:`*`

 2. **FIRST Dean's List Finalists** - comprised of the students (2, 3, or 4, depending on the region) selected at each State/Regions Championship.